 General information

-A doctor has asked that we take pictures of your abdomen.
+A doctor has asked that we take pictures of your abdomen to show how well your body absorbs bile acids.

-As the test involves small amounts of radiation, we ask that you are not accompanied by children under 18 or anyone who is pregnant.
+As the test involves small amounts of radiation, we ask that you are not accompanied by children under 18 or anyone who may be pregnant.
 You may bring one adult with you to the department.

 Please be advised that the capsule given during the test contains gelatine.